 - Replace B Vitamins – B vitamins are required for thyroid hormone production.

-- Take an all in 1 thyroid multivitamin – Thyroid multivitamins can be great for full thyroid support (provided they have the right ingredients).
+- Take an all-in-one thyroid multivitamin – Thyroid multivitamins can be great for full thyroid support (provided they have the right ingredients).

-- Use thyroid-specific protein powders – Protein powders can help improve weight and muscle mass which impact your thyroid.
+- Use thyroid-specific protein powders – Protein powders can help improve weight and muscle mass which impacts your thyroid.

 - Use high-dose iodine – High-dose iodine can help detoxify halides from your body and provide your body with building blocks for thyroid hormone.

 - Improve thyroid function through detoxification – Endocrine-disrupting chemicals can negatively impact your TSH and other thyroid lab tests!
 You must get rid of these, especially if you are overweight.